 About George Grody T'81

-George is a former director of Global Strategic Alliances for Procter & Gamble and current visiting Associate Professor in Markets and Management Studies at Duke University.
+George is a former director of Global Strategic Alliances for Procter & Gamble and current Lecturing Fellow in Markets and Management Studies at Duke University.
 He has mentored thousands of Duke students passing through the marketing certificate program, and serves as the faculty advisor for the Duke Marketing Club.
-He is also a long-time Libraries donor who had a near-fatal heart attack after class in The Link in September 2015.